 - 1. Access the Office Evaluation Webmap - a.
-All users must be added to the Riparian and Wetland AIM Group on AGOL to access design management materials.
-Contact Ruth Whittington (Ruth.Whittington@colostate.edu) if you need to be added to the group. - Contractors may first need to create a geoplatform account before they can be added.
-Find the instructions for this here and here. - c.
+All users must be added to the Riparian and Wetland AIM Group on AGOL to access design materials.
+Contact Ruth Whittington or Julian Scott (Ruth.Whittington@colostate.edu, jascott@blm.gov) if you need to be added to the group. - Contractors may first need to create a geoplatform account before they can be added.
+Find the instructions for this in Section I of the Riparian and Wetland AIM Technology Manual. - c.
 To navigate to the webmap, first go to Groups in ArcGIS Online.
 There you should find the Riparian and Wetland AIM group.
 Field and Office Evaluation Webmaps will be linked in the main group description as soon as they are ready for the upcoming field season. - 2.
 Orient yourself to the Office Evaluation Webmap - a.
-Review quick start guide in Appendix 1 to navigate the features found in the Office Evaluation Webmap - b.
-Review all layers - The plots layer is where all steps during office evaluation will be documented.
+Review quick start guide in Appendix 1 to navigate the features found in the Office Evaluation Webmap. - b.
+Review all layers - The Plots layer is where all steps during office evaluation will be documented.
 See Appendix 2 for metadata on all fields in the Plots layer and read carefully before beginning to edit. - ii.
 See the list below for a description of other layers found in the Office Evaluation Webmap. - c.
 Add layers from ArcGIS Online - i.
 The webmap as managed by the National Riparian and Wetland AIM Team will have universally useful layers.
 There may be additional layers available for an area or region.
 Use the Add button to search for helpful layers to use during office evaluation.

-- d.
-Filter the Webmap for your use - i.
+d.
+Filter the Webmap for your use

+- i.
 Office Evaluation: AdminState and Project can limit the plots to a state, district, or field office to make office evaluation more manageable.
-Strata, SamplingApproach, or PriorityOrder may also be used to sort or filter the webmap during various times of the eval process - ii.
+DesignStratum, SamplingApproach, or PriorityOrder may also be used to sort or filter the webmap during various times of the eval process - ii.
 Trip Planning: It may help to filter plots to only those with an Eval Status of "Ready to Field Visit" or with a particular hitch indicated. - iii.
 Finalizing Eval Status: Project and Eval Status can help filter Plots to those with statuses indicating data review is still required before finalizing the Eval Status for the season. - e.
-Edit Plots layer to change EvalStatus, add Office Evaluation information and access instructions. - Edits can be made by clicking on a point and then clicking "Edit" or in the table by double clicking on a cell.
-Be careful to only edit plots which are under your purview. - Column names with padlock icons are locked and cannot be edited.
+Edit Plots layer to change EvalStatus, add Office Evaluation information and access instructions. - i.
+Edits should be made in the table by double clicking on a cell.
+It is also possible to edit by clicking on a point and then clicking "Edit" in the pop-up, however this method is more prone to errors, so editing the attribute table is the preferred method.
+Be careful to only edit plots which are under your purview. - ii.
+Column names with padlock icons are locked and cannot be edited.
 If the attribute name does not have a padlock icon, you can double click the cell for editing. - iii.
 If you cannot edit the table, you may need your permissions upgraded on your AGOL account.
 BLM users can accomplish this by submitting a helpdesk ticket.
 Geoplatform users will need to have a BLM sponsor work to upgrade their permissions.